on the blog

 The “Going Dark” Timeline

+What is “normal” when it comes to a franchisor going dark?
 The short answer: anywhere from a few weeks to several months, depending on where the franchisor sells and how much is updated.
-Yes, I know – not a clear cut answer.
+Yes, I know, it is not a clear-cut answer.

-States are broken into Non-Registration States, Filing States and Registration States.
+Here is why: States are broken into Non-Registration States, Filing States, and Registration States.
+Let’s take a look at the differences.

 A franchise registration state requires: